Ada-Rhodes Short: Education and activism

 In 2010, Short attended Baylor University and attempted to gain recognition for a club to discuss sexuality and combat homophobia.
-This group became Gamma Alpha Upsilon, Baylor's unofficial LGBTQ student organization.
+This group became Gamma Alpha Upsilon, Baylor's unofficial LGBTQ student organisation.
 She gained her Bachelor of Science degree in Mechanical Engineering in 2014.
 She has a Master of Science in Mechanical Engineering from Colorado School of Mines (2016), where she modeled risk for autonomous decision making.
 Short completed her PhD at Oregon State University under Dr. Bryony DuPont, publishing a dissertation on building a computationally cognitive agent that can handle black swan events.
 In 2018, Short delivered a speech at the Corvallis Women's March on food instability and housing insecurity in the transgender community.
 She was the recipient of the 2019 Soroptimists Ruby Award for Women Helping Women in recognition of her mutual aid and activism work.
 In 2021 Short was involved in the fight against anti-trans legislation in Texas and helped start the protest group Trans Resistance of Texas (TRoT).